-- 95 percent of teachers rated EC volunteers as being good or excellent in their ability to address students’ learning needs.
+- 95% of teachers rated volunteer tutors as being good or excellent in their ability to address students’ learning needs.

-- 75 percent of EC students improved by one or more grade levels in reading over the course of the year which demonstrates reading improvement at a rate indicative of catching up.
+- 75% of participating students improved by one or more grade levels in reading over the course of the year which demonstrates reading improvement at a rate indicative of catching up.

-- 100 percent of EC tutors reported that participating in the EC program helped them stay physically and mentally active and 99 percent of tutors reported that the program increased their sense of purpose in life.
+- 99% of volunteer tutors reported that the program increased their sense of purpose in life.

 Program Manager: Paul Simone